electrichasgoneaudi/electrichasgoneaudi.github.io/content/models/e-tron/exterior/panoramicroof/_index.md

 ---
-title: Audi e-tron windows & panoramic roof
+title: Audi e-tron panoramic roof
 linktitle: Panoramic roof
-description: Audi e-tron have some windows and glass roof options.
+description: If you want to stand out in the crowd you can order your e-tron with panoramic roof.
 weight: 7
 ---

+The roof can be openeded.
+In addition to give Audi e-tron a cooler look it gives more light in to the car and better view from the inside.

 ## Panoramic glass sunroof